ameisner/lsst_decam_recipe/README.md

 The sharded reference catalogs and the associated `config.py` and `master_schema.fits` files are written to `my_ref_repo/ref_cats/my_ps1_catalog`.
 If the input catalog were split across multiple CSV files, say `ps1_HITS-part[0-9]`, it would work to specify `ps1_HITS-part?.csv` instead of `ps1_HITS.csv` in the above `ingestReferenceCatalog.py` command.

-Note that `ingestReferenceCatalog.py` accepts the `-j` argument for multiprocessing (and includes this argument in the `ingestReferenceCatalog.py -h` help, but multiprocessing won't actually happen.
+Note that `ingestReferenceCatalog.py` accepts the `-j` argument for multiprocessing (and includes this argument in the `ingestReferenceCatalog.py -h` help), but multiprocessing won't actually happen.
 From the log file when using `-j 8`:

 ```
 root WARN: This task does not support multiprocessing; using one process